By Dr. Cliff Han

 The preventive measure for COVID-19 targets only the immune system around the airway in four steps.

-4. Exhaustion also reduces immunity.
-Get lots of sleep and take rests or naps as you feel they’re needed.
+Get lots of sleep and take rest or naps as you feel they’re needed.

 In addition to the above measures, you can mobilize your stomach’s immune system if you have developed early symptoms: cough, fatigue, headache.
 (Please go see your doctor if you have developed symptoms of pneumonia, such as shortness of breath.)